Get results. Guaranteed.

 Benjamin: Syracuse LSAT test prep instructor

-...younger brother and sister through the difficult times in their studies, so I have plenty of experience helping students find the right way to learn the skills and information they need for school.
+...help my younger brother and sister through the difficult times in their studies, so I have plenty of experience helping students find the right way to learn the skills and information they need for school.
 As you may have guessed from my interest in libraries, I love reading.
 Mostly I read fiction, but also some non-fiction when I find a particular book that sparks my interest.
-I'm also exploring origami and meditation as a way to encourage...
+I'm also exploring origami and meditation as a way...

 Education & Certification